 ( `Date` = :Date )

-To make sure that BSC Designer actually reads the data from the data source select some date in BSC Designer calender.
-In our example, we can select 28 April, 2015 in the calendar, the value for a KPI will be taken from data source and it will be 39.
+To make sure that BSC Designer actually reads the data from the data source select some date in the BSC Designer calendar.
+In our example, we can select 28 April, 2015 in the calendar, and the value for a KPI will be taken from the data source and it will be 39.

 Parameters in request

 :Date is not the only parameter supported by BSC Designer, here are some other parameters that you might want to use in your query: